 Owning and renting property has an impact on your tax position.
+Whilst we can help you find the right mortgage for your Buy to Let properties you should seek independent tax advice.
 Each landlord will have different circumstances.
 Rental income, mortgage repayments, non-property related earnings, and any benefits you receive as well as whether property is held solely, jointly or in a company structure all impact your tax position.